rohitJahnavi/Drone-Mission-Planner/README.md

    * Once the paths are calculated, the results are visualized in 3D using Matplotlib and mpl_toolkits.mplot3d.
 The paths are plotted in different colors or markers to distinguish between them.

-* Create the Dictionary of 15 Waypoints
+* Create the Dictionary of 15 Waypoints:

      * Let's start by defining a dictionary for 15 waypoints, each containing 'lat', 'lon', and 'alt'.
      * These waypoints are just placeholders (San Francisco coordinates), and you can adjust them according to your needs.

+* Convert Waypoints into DroneKit Locations:

+     * To convert your waypoints into LocationGlobalRelative objects (which DroneKit uses for mission waypoints), you can iterate through your list of waypoints and create a list of LocationGlobalRelative objects.